Skip to main content

 Go Eat

-Starving yourself should never be part of an exercise regimen, but eating right should.
-Fuel up with foods like whole-grain breads, pastas or rice two hours before your workout.
+Eating right should be part of your exercise regimen.
+Fuel up with healthful foods like whole-grain breads, pastas or rice two hours before your workout.
 Complex carbohydrates, including whole grains, are digested slower than simple carbohydrates, resulting in more sustained energy throughout the day.

 Go Drink